marcusgreen/moodle-qtype_gapfill/README.txt

 Gapfill question type for Moodle

-Version 1.1 includes a count of correct answers and clears incorrect responses in interactive mode

 A simpler Cloze question type that only supports fill the the blank type questions.
 Teacher can define the question with square braces to define the missing words.
 For example The [cat] sat on the [mat].
 Alternative delimiting characters can be defined during question edit